39bit/Nestatine/README.md

 Nestatine
 =========

-A NES emulator project written in Java.
+A NES emulator project written in Java by 39Bit/CosmoConsole.

 Some links used for reference: http://users.telenet.be/kim1-6502/6502/hwman.html